 Many people are piling up more debt each day.
-Research shows that the money most citizens owe is higher than the money they earn, and it keeps increasing as time passes.
-And this may continue unless you adopt good debt management habits.
-With that said, here are some ways you can manage your debt.
+Research shows that the money most people owe is higher than the money they earn, and it keeps increasing as time passes.
+This may continue unless you adopt good debt management habits.
+With that said, here are some ways you can manage your debt…

 - Plan a debt repayment strategy

 If you’re serious about paying off your debts, you will have to strategize.
 In your strategy, you must make the following decisions concerning the order in which to pay the debts and the debts that need to be cleared urgently.
 You can decide that the debt with the highest interest rate should be paid first, and you’ll be better off when you pay off high-interest loans.
 You may also want to clear smaller debts first, starting with the smallest and follow with the next smallest until you’re done paying.
 This method is popularly called the snowball method, and experts suggest that it’s a better approach in settling debt as borrowers are urged on to continue paying.
 In both scenarios, cash has to be set aside to pay off debt.